signalfx/signalfx-agent/docs/writing-a-monitor.md

 		MyVar string `yaml:"myVar"`
 	}

-	// Validate will check the config for correctness. func (c *Config) Validate() error {
+	// Validate will check the config for correctness.
+This method is optional. func (c *Config) Validate() error {
 		if c.MyVar == "" {
 			return errors.New("myVar is required")